Avaiga/taipy-gui/doc/extension/README.md

 ## Directory structure

 - `README.md`: This file.
+- `demo.py`: A Python script that can be used to demonstrate the custom element library.<br/>
+  See the [section on Testing the library](#testing-the-custom-element-library) for more information.
 - `setup.py`: A Python script that is used to package the extension library, if needed.<br/>
   See the [section on Packaging](#packaging) for more information.